J. Alfred Smith: Career

+Personal life and death

+Smith's first wife, JoAnna Goodwin Smith, died in 2007.
+To this union five children were born.
+He later married Reverend Bernestine Smith.

+Smith’s affiliations included being a member of Alpha Phi Alpha fraternity, a 33rd Degree Prince Hall Mason, and a member of the Academy of Homiletics.

+His son, J. Alfred Smith Jr., now retired, was a Senior Pastor of the Allen Temple Baptist Church.

+Smith died on September 19, 2025, at the age of 94.

 Honors

 Smith was named by Ebony Magazine as one of the Most Influential Black Americans for two years consecutively.
 He was also named Outstanding Citizen of the Year by the Oakland Tribune in 1990.
 He was awarded the Lifetime Achievement Award by the Greenling Institute in 2001 and was named Humanitarian of the Year by the East Bay Agency for Children.

 Smith was also named a Samuel DeWitt Proctor Conference Beautiful Are Their Feet Honoree in 2006.

+Among the numerous awards he received include the Agape Award from Shiloh Baptist Church (Washington, D.C.), and the Gandhi Ikeda Award from Morehouse College.

+Upon his retirement from Berkeley School of Theology, the J. Alfred Smith Sr. Endowed Chair of Theology in the Public Square was created in his honor.

 Works

-Smith has written an autobiography, The Road to Jericho (2004).
-He is also the author of several other books including Speak Until Justice Wakes (2006), The Overflowing Heart (1987), and Preach On (1996).
+Smith wrote an autobiography, On the Jericho Road (2004).
+He is also the author of 15 other books including Speak Until Justice Wakes (2006), The Overflowing Heart (1987), and Preach On (1996).